 - how it measures success (e.g. outcome and completion data, satisfaction surveys, independent validations and evaluations, industry recognition and business outcomes from training activity)

-- how it encourages access to its VET products and services, and its success in meeting the needs of equity groups.
+- how it encourages access to its VET products and services, and the success it has achieved in meeting the needs of equity groups.

 CRITERION 4: Human resource capability (Limit: 800 words)